 Lunch was toasted baguette to get rid of the excess bread we had from yesterday with peanut butter and marmalade (that's me) and strawberry jam (that's her).

 We shall miss this campsite and the area, we are in the centre of the Provence National Parks of Luberon and Verdon.
 The region of Provence is much larger than that, but the National Parks are the real thing, containing all those locations where pictures of lavender, rolling hills etc are taken.
 We have agreed that we shall return here, next time for about two weeks and hiring a car for a week of it.
-That way we can tour the spectacular scenery in a small car rather than a motorhome, which I know would be The Chef's preference.
+That way we can tour the spectacular scenery in a small car rather than the motorhome, which I know would be The Chef's preference.
 We will of course need to hire one with nice grippy armrests for her.

 I must now go outside and take a photograph of The Chef's sweatshop.